 Managing services providers are competing in a mature market that is continuously evolving.
 Expectations and requirements of organizations embracing digital and cloud transformation vary at a significant degree.
 This has brought some challenges for the managed service providers to address.

-Pricing can be the Achilles heel for MSPs as it involves the venture to win contracts of organizations.
+Pricing can be the Achilles heel for MSP Business Management as it involves the venture to win contracts of organizations.
 This further leads MSPs to undervalue their services or establish pricing models that drive a comparatively less profit.
 Furthermore, it is difficult for MSPs to increase prices in the increasingly competitive marketplace, where margin erosion and commoditization remain key barriers.

 Expectations of organizations are constantly changing, which include the need for an always-on infrastructure and customized solutions for evolving needs.
 Organizations are well aware of the essentialities of digital and cloud solutions, which has brought transformations in their purchasing patterns.
 This impacts managed service providers, making them come up with new methods that add value to their offerings to meet customer expectations.